laetitia123/Instagram_Djangi/README.md

 >BDD

   * A user will be able to see to sign in and sign up
-  * A user, will be able   to view details by clicking on photo
+  * A user, will be able  to see posts post by users
-  * A user,  will be able to copy th link of a photo if she want
+  * A user,  will be able to comment on a post

 ## Setup/Installation Requirements
      Django==1.11